-Travel, Place, Time and Attention
+On Travel, Places, Time and Presence

 Inhabiting the territory, not just visiting it